-George Brecht, who engaged in perhaps the most systematic work with the short, enigmatic texts he called "event scores," initially wrote them as performance instructions and began mailing them to friends and receptive acquaintances; on a couple of occasions he also displayed handwritten scores in gallery settings.3 In Water Yam (1963), about fifty of the texts were assembled as small printed cards in a box, the first of an envisioned series of Fluxus editions Maciunas had planned, offering artists' "collected works" in a cheap, widely available form.
-Many of Ono's texts initially took the form of instructions for paintings she exhibited at Maciunas's AG Gallery in July 1961.
-She subsequently displayed these instructions at the Sogetsu Art Center in Tokyo in May 1962, in the form of hand-lettered sheets-carefully calligraphed in Japanese by her husband Toshi Ichiyanagi, a composer and former student of Cage's.4 Ono quickly expanded the idea to produce many short instruction-like and meditative texts, which she privately published in 1964 as the book Grapefruit, during a two-year stay in Japan.
-Reissued in 1971 by Simon and Schuster in the wake of Ono's marriage to John Lennon, Grapefruit would bring the form to wider, if quizzical, audiences, and into something resembling popular culture.5
+gallery settings.
+In Water Yam (1963), about fifty of the texts were assembled as small printed cards in a box, the first of an envisioned series of Fluxus editions Maciunas had planned, offering artists' "collected works" in a cheap, widely-available form.
+Many of Ono's texts initially took the form of instructions for paintings she exhibited at Maciunas' AG Gallery in July 1961.
+She subsequently displayed these instructions at the Sogetsu Art Center in Toyko in May 1962, in the form of hand-lettered sheets-carefully calligraphed in Japanese by her husband, Toshi Ichiyanagi, a composer and former student of Cage's.
+Ono quickly expanded the idea to produce many short instruction-like and meditative texts, which she privately published in 1964 as the book Grapefruit, during a two-year stay in Japan.
+Reissued in 1971 by Simon and Schuster, in the wake of Ono's marriage to John Lennon, Grapefruit would bring the form to wider, if quizzical, audiences, and into something resembling popular culture.

 What are these texts?
 They can be read (have been read) under a number of rubrics: music scores, visual art, poetic texts, performance instructions, or proposals for some kind of action or procedure.
 Most often, when they are read at all, these "short form" scores are seen as tools for something else, scripts for a performance or project or musical piece which is the "real" art-even as commentators note the extent to which, for both Brecht and Ono, this work frequently shifts away from realizable directions toward an activity that takes place mostly internally, in the act of reading or observing.
 This conceptual ambiguity derives from the use of the text as score, inseparably both writing/printed object and performance/"realization."
-This peculiar type of event notation arguably derives from Cage's work of the 1950s, appearing in its most condensed form in his landmark composition 4'33'' (1952), which directs the performer to remain silent during three "movements" of chance-determined durations.
-Replacing conventional musical notation with a condensed set of typewritten numbers and words, 4'33'' (in its first published version) effectively inaugurates the model of the score as an independent graphic/ textual object, inseparably words to be read and actions to be performed.
-While this model was initiated by Cage, it was left to others to develop in a series of projects from 1959 to 1962.6
+This peculiar type of "event" notation arguably derives from Cage's work of the 1950s, appearing in its most condensed form in his landmark composition 4'33" (1952), which directs the performer to remain silent during three "movements" of chance-determined durations.
+Replacing conventional musical notation with a condensed set of typewritten numbers and words, 4'33" (in its first published version) effectively inaugurates the model of the score as an independent graphic/textual object, inseparably words to be read and actions to be performed.
+While this model is initiated by Cage, it is left to others to develop in a series of projects from 1959-1962.6